Héctor J. De Jesús-Cortés

 Award: National Science Foundation (NSF) Graduate Research Fellowship

 Hector's passion for science was sparked when he won first prize in the regional scientific and engineering fair during high school in Puerto Rico.
-He found that he loved the scientific method and the field of neuroscience and decided to pursue a Bachelor’s Degree in Molecular & Cell Biology at the University of Puerto Rico-Rio Piedras, the premier university in Puerto Rico for basic research.
-Hector then won a NIH-funded Minority Access to Research Careers (MARC) fellowship for undergraduates that allowed him to explore a laboratory environment in the field of neuroscience for almost three full years as he completed his bachelor’s degree.
+He found that he loved the scientific method and the field of neuroscience and decided to pursue a bachelor’s in molecular and cell biology at the University of Puerto Rico-Rio Piedras, the premier university in Puerto Rico for basic research.
+Hector then won a NIH-funded Minority Access to Research Careers (MARC) Fellowship for undergraduates that allowed him to explore a laboratory environment in the field of neuroscience for almost three full years as he completed his bachelor’s degree.
 During those three years, his dedication to science only grew stronger.

 “This experience reinforced my commitment to a career in basic science research, and I further refined my interests toward the fascinating field of neuroscience.”